Those that retire to Wickenburg, will find a small town, around 7000 residents, 60 miles northwest of downtown Phoenix.

 The Desert Cabelleros Western Museum, although small in size, is dedicated to preserving Arizona and Western art...it has several very nice sculptures...check it out.

-Retire to Wickenburg...because of its rural feel, for someone wanting a little acreage with his home.
+Retire in Wickenburg...because of its rural feel, for someone wanting a little acreage with his home.